NEST pension fees, charges and contributions explained.

 NEST — the National Employment Savings Trust — is a pension scheme created by the UK government in 2012 as part of the auto-enrolment programme.
 The idea was simple: every UK employer was being required by law to enrol their workers into a workplace pension, and many small employers had no existing pension arrangement.
 NEST was built as the default — a scheme that any employer could use, with no setup costs and no minimum employer size.

 NEST is now the largest UK pension scheme by membership.
-Over 12 million people have a NEST pension, and over 900,000 employers use it.
+NEST's 2024/25 annual report said the scheme managed £49.7 billion on behalf of 13.8 million members and more than half a million employers at 31 March 2025.
 It is run by the NEST Corporation, a public body sponsored by the Department for Work and Pensions, and overseen by an independent board of trustees.
 Despite being government-backed, NEST operates at arm's length — the government does not guarantee investment returns and does not underwrite losses.

 For millions of UK workers, NEST is their first and only pension.
 They were automatically enrolled by their employer, contributions started flowing from their payslip, and unless they actively opted out, they have been building a NEST pot since they started their current job.
 Many have no idea they are in NEST specifically — they just know they have "a workplace pension."

-- ▸NEST charges 0.3% AMC on pot value plus 1.8% on every contribution — the only major UK pension scheme with a contribution charge.
+- ▸NEST charges members 0.3% AMC on pot value plus 1.8% on every new contribution paid in.
 [NEST]

 The two-part fee structure — the number you need to understand